AdguardTeam/KnowledgeBaseDNS/docs/general/dns-providers.md

 ### FreeDNS

 [FreeDNS](https://freedns.zone/) is an open, free and public DNS Service provided by [Virtexxa cloud services](https://virtexxa.com/).
-No DNS redirects, No logging.
+No DNS redirects, no logging.

 | Protocol       | Address                                            |                |
 |----------------|----------------------------------------------------|----------------|